5 Key Factors Shaping Modern Enterprise Wireless Networks

 Next, take a look at those IoT devices connected to your network.
 Sometimes there are faults in how specific pieces of hardware were created which can allow nefarious actors to access and exploit your network.
 Keep your hardware up-to-date with the latest security protocols and protections including WPA3, and follow security best practices.

-4. Next Gen Wi-Fi or Wi-Fi 6
+4. Next Gen Wi-Fi: Wi-Fi 6 and Beyond

 Wi-Fi 6, or the IEEE standard 802.11ax, replaces 802.11ac (Wi-Fi 5).
-It has a multitude of advantages over the previous generation –including better connectivity and speed across enterprise-level networks.
+It has a multitude of advantages over the previous generation, including better connectivity and speed across enterprise-level networks.

 Wi-Fi 6 also uses target wake time, which is similar to Bluetooth sleep.
 It only contacts non-AC devices in order to save bandwidth and battery life on IoT devices.

-As the number of devices and throughput both increases, we’ll need to move quickly to support them.
+As the number of devices and throughput both increase, we’ll need to move quickly to support them.
 A well-built network will move data efficiently so you can broadcast, stream and share large files.
 As your enterprise WLAN moves from legacy Wi-Fi to modern Wi-Fi, you’ll need to invest in the equipment (and technical skills for your team) needed to stay current.

 Once you have the network design, you’ll need to purchase equipment and support.
 There are many implementation partners (Aruba, Cisco ) to choose from, and each has their strengths.
 Perhaps you already have some infrastructure from these partners or want a change or a different approach.
 Each enterprise implementation partner can advise on how to best integrate your new purchase with your network.